-Often, ground plans of buildings have already been acquired and are represented either in analog form by maps and plans or digitally in 2D Geo Information Systems (GIS).
-These ground plans are another very important source of information for 3D building reconstruction.
-Compared to results of automatic procedures these ground plans are very reliable since they contain aggregated information which has been made explicit by human interpretation.
-For this reason constraints, which are derived from ground plans can considerably reduce the search space when looking for a proper reconstruction and thereby reduce costs to attain a solution.
-An example for existing ground truth data relevant for building reconstruction is the digital cadastral map, which provides information on the distribution of property, including the borders of all agricultural areas and the ground plans of existing buildings.
-Additionally information on the names of streets and the usage of buildings (e.g. garage, residential building, office block, industrial building, church) is provided in form of text symbols.
+An example for existing ground truth data relevant for building reconstruction is the digital cadastral map.
+It provides information on the distribution of property, including the borders of all agricultural areas and the ground plans of existing buildings.
+Additionally, information in form of text symbols is provided on the names of streets and the usage of buildings like garage, residential building, office block, industrial building, church.
 At the moment the digital cadastral map is build up as an area covering data base, mainly by digitizing existing maps or plans.
 At present it is available for 40% of the area of Germany.
-Since for our test area this type of data was not available the ground plans were digitized manually from a map of scale 1:5000.
-Alternatively maps and plans can be digitized automatically (Frischknecht and Carosio, 1997) which also results in information similar to the digital cadastral map.
+Since for our test area this type of data was not available, the ground plans were digitized manually from a map of scale 1:5000.
+Alternatively maps and plans can be digitized automatically [Frischknecht and Carosio, 1997] resulting in information similar to the digital cadastral map.

 After discussing the potential of airborne laser scanning for the generation and visualization of urban models (section 2), the 3D building reconstruction from existing ground plans and DSM will be described (section 3).
-In the last part of the paper (section 4) the processing of terrestrial images for the generation virtual reality city models will be presented.
+In the last part of the paper (section 4) the processing of terrestrial images for the generation of virtual reality city models will be presented.